 Almost 5 years into the blogging caper and I am finally getting around to adding an "about me" page.
 If you've been reading Foodycat for a while, you probably know just about as much about me as you want to but just in case anyone has unsated curiosity, here are some more fun facts.
-If they are a bit familiar it is because I based them on the Q&A that Susan kicked off a while ago.
+If they are a bit familiar it is because I based them on a Q&A that Susan kicked off a while ago.

 How did you get interested in food?